-The Division of Developmental Disabilities Services (DDDS) has established the use of the Charting the LifeCourse framework and tools as the foundation of its person-centered planning tool for waiver participants.
-These planning tools/system meets the CMS requirements for Person Centered Plans.
+The Division of Developmental Disabilities Services (DDDS) has established the Lifespan Plan as its person-centered planning tool for waiver participants living in provider-managed residential settings.
+For those waiver participants living in the family home DDDS has adopted a planning tool called the Support Plan for Individuals and Families (SPIF).
+Both of these planning tools/systems meet the CMS requirements for Person Centered Plans.
 For the purpose of this Appendix, these tools will hereafter be referred to as the "person-centered plan", "PCP" or simply, "the plan", unless more specificity is required.

-To ensure the planning system is developed in the best interest of each participant, DDDS developed comprehensive policies and procedures to safeguard the integrity of the planning systems so that all CMS requirements are met.
+To ensure that both planning systems are developed in the best interest of each participant, DDDS developed comprehensive policies and procedures to safeguard the integrity of both planning systems so that all CMS requirements are met.

-According to DDDS policy, person-centered plans, developed with the waiver participant, his/her family or guardian, other individuals providing support and other individuals the waiver participant has chosen to be part of the planning team.
+According to DDDS policy, both the Life Span Plan and the Support Plan for Individuals and Families are personcentered plans, developed with the waiver participant, his/her family or guardian, other individuals providing support and other individuals the waiver participant has chosen to be part of the planning team.
 The plans will outline the individual's preferences, individual support needs, and lifestyle choices.
+Because the supports provided to waiver participants in a waiver residential setting tend to be more comprehensive, the Life Span Plan will be a more comprehensive planning tool.

-The planning system is supported by a case management function.
+Both planning systems are supported by a case management function.
 For individuals living in a waiver residential setting, case management will be delivered by an individual called a "Support Coordinator" and for individuals living in their family home it will be delivered by an individual called a "Community Navigator".
 For the purpose of brevity, we will use the term "case manager" throughout the document unless more specificity is required.